Suspension - Definition, Examples, Types, Properties, FAQs

 Types of Pharmaceutical Suspension

 1. The different types of pharmaceutical suspension preparations are suspensions, mixes, magmas, gels, and lotions.
 The insoluble material scattered in a liquid is referred to as a simple suspension.
-As the stability is considered, dry medication manufacturing appears to be the best option.
+As stability is considered, dry medication manufacturing appears to be the best option.
 Before being administered, they are reconstituted as suspensions in an appropriate vehicle.
-Ex- Antibiotic amoxycillin dispersible pills, Procaine penicillin G powder.
+Ex- Antibiotic amoxicillin dispersible pills, Procaine penicillin G powder.

 3. Lotions: Lotions are liquid solutions designed to be applied to undamaged skin without causing friction.
 Ex- Calamine lotion, hydrocortisone lotion.